Amrit-S/analysis-tool-website/README.md

 Runs the app in the development mode.\
 Open [http://localhost:9000](http://localhost:9000) to view it in the browser.

-The page will not re-load upon edits.
+The page will reload upon edits since it is run using nodemon.

 ### Running Frontend (Locally)